teiniker/teiniker-lectures-computerscience/linux/setup/README.md

 Make sure you have enabled the virtualization extensions in your computer's BIOS.

-After running the installer, you start VirtualBox and gu to the `File / Setup / General` menu.
+After running the installer, you start VirtualBox and go to the `File / Setup / General` menu.
 Here you should specify the path to your VM images.
-Make sure this path does not include spaces.
+Make sure this path does **not include spaces**.

 In the `File / Import Appliance` dialog you can select the downloaded `*.ova` file which contains the Linux image.